Shaping the Future with Books 2026

 Shaping the Future with Books conference

-Intergraf, in partnership with Smithers, is delighted to announce the next edition in the Shaping the Future series: Shaping the Future with Books, taking place in Brussels on Thursday, 19 February 2026.
-This flagship event will gather leading publishers, printers, suppliers, researchers, and policymakers to explore the trends, challenges, and innovations shaping Europe’s book ecosystem.
+Intergraf, in partnership with Smithers, announced the new edition in the Shaping the Future series: Shaping the Future with Books, taking place in Brussels on Thursday, 19 February 2026.
+This flagship event gathered leading publishers, printers, suppliers, researchers, and policymakers to explore the trends, challenges, and innovations shaping Europe’s book ecosystem.

 The European book sector is undergoing a profound transformation, from evolving reading habits and the evolution of print-on-demand services to new sustainability frameworks and supply-chain pressures.
-This conference will bring together high-level experts to discuss the latest developments across the value chain, including:
+This conference brought together high-level experts to discuss the latest developments across the value chain, including:

 • The state of the European book market